GoodUncleFood/petite/readme.md

 The current config data that Petite is running under can be accessed at petite.config.

-The petite.defaultConfig() and petite.envConfig() functions (detailed above) allow you to set default and environment-specific configuration variables.
+The petite.setConfig() function (detailed above) allows you to set default or environment-specific configuration variables.
 When your node application is started, Petite will check the NODE_ENV variable for an environment name.
-If you have set a configuration object for that environment, then petite.config will inherit that environment's config object.
-If no configuration object has been set for that environment, then the default configuration object will be used instead.
+If you have set configuration variables for that environment, then petite.config will inherit that environment's configuration.
+If no configuration  has been set for that environment, then the default configuration object will be used instead.

 ### Calling back